webaverse/app/README.md

 ```
 This is then exported out and imported into game.js, and could be imported elsewhere.
 Applying this material onto any 3d mesh should have the intended shader effect.

-## character-controller.js <br>
+## <b>character-controller.js <br>
 This file contains a number of classes that all inherit from a common base class called Player (which is just an Object3D, which contains all the functionality around the avatar, rig, and player position, rotation along with bones.
 State is also being synchronised via y.js using interpolation.

-## Avatars.js
+## <b>Avatars.js
 Related to the character-controller is avatars.js, which contains fuinctionality around the bones, and using quaternion smooth interpolation to animate between animation clips.
 You can also see some bone functionality introduced from the VRM package.

-You will also have the ability to switch IK-Mode on and off for the upper or bottom half of the body using
+You will also have the ability to switch IK-Mode on and off for the upper or bottom half of the body by enabling the following

 ```javascript
   setTopEnabled(enabled)